 “First and foremost, it doesn’t work.
-Study after study has shown that when children return from suspension their behavior does not change,” said Dr. Rosemarie Allen, Metropolitan State University of Denver assistant professor of Early Childhood Education.
+Study after study has shown that when children return from suspension their behaviour does not change,” says Dr. Rosemarie Allen, Metropolitan State University of Denver assistant professor of Early Childhood Education.

-“When we think about classroom discipline or management, we have to think about what we can do to really impact or change student behavior.
-I think of suspensions more as a weapon than as a tool,” she said.
+“When we think about classroom discipline or management, we have to think about what we can do to really impact or change student behaviour.
+I think of suspensions more as a weapon than as a tool,” she adds.

 A Better Plan

-Behavior management.
+Behaviour management.
 Restorative justice.
 Community learning.
 All sorts of phrases get tossed around in conversations about classroom order and discipline.
-What they come down to is this: Forget about order and discipline.
-The way to manage acting-out behaviors is to treat students as individuals; to dig deep into their personal needs; to build an inclusive community that fosters a sense of personal responsibility and accountability.
+What they come down to is this: forget about order and discipline.
+The way to manage acting-out behaviours is to treat students as individuals; to dig deep into their personal needs; to build an inclusive community that fosters a sense of personal responsibility and accountability.

 This may sound like a lot of heavy lifting, a lot of hand-holding, but those who are wary of the adverse impact of suspensions say this kind of intimate bonding is a necessary remedy to a disciplinary system badly in need of repair.

-At the Urban Institute, researcher Lindsay talks about classroom management techniques founded in restorative justice: Building classroom communities that are rooted in clear agreements, authentic communication, and specific tools that can help to resolve conflicts in a meaningful way.
+At the Urban Institute, researcher Constance Lindsay talks about classroom management techniques founded in restorative justice: building classroom communities that are rooted in clear agreements, authentic communication, and specific tools that can help to resolve conflicts in a meaningful way.

-“The idea is to find strategies that allow disruptive kids to stay in the classroom, to redirect their behaviors around more positive elements like restoring the community,” she said.
+“The idea is to find strategies that allow disruptive kids to stay in the classroom, to redirect their behaviours around more positive elements like restoring the community,” she says.